verenablaschke/morph-development-childes/README.md

 # Acquisition Order of Functional Morphemes

-Project for the course [ENG-3040 First Language Acquisition](https://en.uit.no/education/courses/course?p_document_id=567082) at Universitetet i Tromsø, spring semester 2019.
+Mid-term project for the course [ENG-3040 First Language Acquisition](https://en.uit.no/education/courses/course?p_document_id=567082) at Universitetet i Tromsø, spring semester 2019.

-Order of acquisition of functional morphemes in English.
-Fourteen morphemes/categories presented by Brown (1973, pp. 254--274) (see also Owens (2012, pp. 274--286)):
+Fourteen functional morphemes/categories in the English language and their order of acquisition, as presented by Brown (1973, pp. 254--274) (see also Owens (2012, pp. 274--286)):

 |       | feature                  |
 |-------|--------------------------|